radumarias/rencfs/README.md

   flushed to file.
 This ensures data integrity and maintain changes order.
   One problem that may occur is if we do a truncate we change the content of the file, but the process is killed before we write the metadata with the new filesize.
 In this case, next time we mount the system, we are still seeing the old filesize.
-However, the content of the file could be bigger, and we read until the old size offset, se we would not pick up the new zeros bytes written on truncating by increasing the size.
+However, the content of the file could be bigger, and we read until the old size offset, so we would not pick up the new zeros bytes written on truncating by increasing the size.
 If content is smaller the read would stop and end-of-file of the actual content, so this would not be such a big issue